rhasspy/larynx/README.md

 ### Voice/Vocoder Download

 Voices and vocoders are available to download from the [release page](https://github.com/rhasspy/larynx/releases).
-They can be extracted anywhere, and the directory simply needs to be referenced in the command-line (e,g, `--glow-tts /path/to/voice`).
+They can be extracted anywhere, and the directory simply needs to be referenced in the command-line (e,g, `--voices-dir /path/to/voices`).

 ---